 Excessive credit card debt can lead to financial stress and harassing calls from collection agencies.
 Many of these collection agencies provide misleading information that may lead consumers to believe that filing bankruptcy is no longer an option for getting rid of credit card debt.
 In reality, bankruptcy is still the best way to get rid of excessive credit card debt.
 Consumers generally have two bankruptcy options: Chapter 7 and Chapter 13.

 Chapter 7 bankruptcy is the simplest and quickest way to get rid of credit card debt and more.
 Chapter 7 bankruptcy provides 100 percent discharge of credit cards, medical bills, payday loans, and many other types of unsecured debt.
 If you are eligible, you can be debt-free in as little as three to six months.
 If you are not eligible, bankruptcy because your earnings are too high or you have filed Chapter 7 bankruptcy within the past eight years, Chapter 13 bankruptcy may be an option for you.
 Chapter 13 would also be the best option if you own property that creditors can take, such as a vacation home.

 A bankruptcy attorney can help you determine which form of bankruptcy protection is best for you based on your income, your assets, and your debts.
-For some consumers, bankruptcy alternatives such as debt consolidation or negotiation can reduce credit card debt to a manageable amount.
+For some consumers, bankruptcy alternatives such as debt consolidation or negotiation can reduce your debt to a manageable amount.
 Unfortunately, for most people, these options are both expensive and ineffective.
 Only bankruptcy offers tax-free discharge of debt and the full protection of state and federal bankruptcy laws.

 To learn more about your options for debt relief, schediule a consulation with our Bankruptcy Attorneys today!